sahilrajput03/sahilrajput03/learn-bash.md

 sudo systemctl start nf
 # or we can use `sudo systemctl start nf.service`

+# See status, logs from the program, age of the process (since last start), and more:
+sudo systemctl status nf

+# You can follow live logs for the service via (node: order of options i.e, -fu is important), src: https://superuser.com/a/1292767/776589
+# fyi: This keeps logging output if you restart the service via: `sudo systemctl restart nf` yikes!!!
+journalctl -fu nf

 # Fyi: you can setup this service to run on system startup as well
 sudo systemctl enable nf
 ```